-The stick you can see on the picture is a GAME CHANGER to relief the itchiness of already existing mosquito bites, it costs about 30 THB (≃0,80€) in the pharmacies.
+The stick you can see on the picture is a GAME CHANGER to relieve the itchiness of already existing mosquito bites, it costs about 30 THB (≃0,80€) in the pharmacies.

 These products solve big problems and make my life much better in Asia 😃

 WHERE TO STAY